 The collection is now housed in three buildings: the Palazzo dei Conservatori, the Palazzo Caffarelli-Clementino and the Palazzo Nuovo, under the name of the Musei Capitolini (Capitoline Museums).

-In the 1990s a new hall was built in the courtyard of the Palazzo dei Conservatori to house the statue, which since 1538 had graced the centre of the Piazza del Campidoglio.
+In the 1990s a new hall was built in the courtyard of the Palazzo dei Conservatori to house the statue, which since 1538 had graced the Piazza del Campidoglio.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and